Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The Lawrenceville Police Department enforces parking on the street.
 For more information the Police can be contacted by calling 770-963-2443.

-All City of Lawrenceville events are free to attend!
-However, there may be food trucks or snack vendors selling snacks, frozen treats and other food options.
+Please visit www.downtownlawrencevillega.com to find event details.
+Most City of Lawrenceville events are free to attend, but some do require a small fee.
+Some events may also have food trucks or snack vendors present selling snacks, frozen treats and other food options.

 Any items that are found after an event are held at City Hall for one year before they are discarded.
 Please call 678.407.6653 or email [email protected] if you have lost something during a City event.